soulshined/fthtml/readme.md

 ```

 ## Concating Elements
 When wanting to concatenate elements or child elements you must wrap them in `{ }` set.
-It will ___not___ prove fatal, however, they will become sibling elements instead of a single concatenated element.
+Errors will be thrown when necessary to prevent ill-formed syntax.

 The following demonstrates:
 #### Good Form